Best Online Golf Coaches

 Adam Bazalgette is the professional behind Scratch Golf Academy.
 A former director of golf at the Leadbetter Golf Academy.
 Is Adam the man to cure your swing woes?

 Tons of free content available on his YouTube channel but the real good stuff is reserved for ScratchGolfAcademy.com.

 A monthly membership will give you access to almost 200 videos across 19 different courses.
 You will also receive a swing critique from one of the PGA-certified pros at Scratch Golf Academy.
 If you are prepared to upgrade to the annual plan, you get six additional courses, including one on the mental game.
 An additional four months free are thrown in as well.

 Mark is a UK-based PGA professional providing a wide range of instructional videos for free on his YouTube channel.
-Can’t seem to find any evidence of Mark doing online lessons though.
+I can’t seem to find any evidence of Mark doing online lessons though.

 His YouTube channel mainly covers instruction.
 Alex has also done some fitness-related videos in conjunction with Natalie Lowe.

 It looks like Alex has offered online instruction in the past based on a couple of reviews on his site but doesn’t seem to be doing it at the moment.

 Matt is publishing a lot of instructional content on his YouTube channel.
 A qualified PGA pro, he is missing out on the online opportunities at the moment.

 Eric Cogorno is building a sizeable following on YouTube with his free instructional content.
 Over at CogornoGolf, you can sign up for more advanced and structured programs.